One More Time (The Sunshine Song)

 "One More Time (The Sunshine Song)" is a song by Australian electronic music group Groove Terminator.
 It was released in May 2000 as the second official single from the band's debut studio album, Road Kill.
-The song contains an exploration of "Let the Sunshine In" and peaked at number 25 on the Australian ARIA Singles Chart.
+The song contains elements of the 5th Dimension's "Let the Sunshine In" and peaked at number 25 on the Australian ARIA Singles Chart.